GOAT42069/LuaMani/readme.md

-# LuaManiDB
+# LuaMani
-**LuaManiDB** is a list of games for SteamTools and GreenLuma(modified) with ~2000 games.
+**LuaMani** is a list of games for SteamTools and GreenLuma(modified) with ~2000 games.
 Almost every game is marked with its app ID.
 It is used for the [LuaMani](luamani.vercel.app) website and is available for everybody to use and modify.

 # SteamTools